boldflight/BibleConverter/test_EPUB/output/isa.md

 Give the oppressed reason to celebrate.
 Take up the cause of the orphan.
 Defend the rights of the widow.

+[18] Come, let’s consider your options,” says the Lord.
 “Though your sins have stained you like the color red, you can become white like snow;
 though they are as easy to see as the color scarlet,